 - Sugar: We use a granulated sugar which adds the sweetness.

-- Evaporated milk: This adds the perfect creaminess to this fudge sauce.
+- Evaporated milk: This old fashioned ingredient withstands the test of time and adds the perfect creaminess to this fudge sauce.
+It can be replaced with half and half.

 - Butter: I prefer to use salted butter, but if you’re using unsalted butter just add in a pinch of salt at the end.